I write about Ladakh. Most of my posts are based on personal interviews conducted during travels across various regions of Ladakh.

 Thinley Wangyal

-Thinley Wangyal, an 85-year-old trader from Rupshu, in Changthang, India, is among the few remaining merchants in Ladakh who have journeyed to the legendary salt lakes of Mindum Tsaka and Kyeltse in Tibet.
+Thinley Wangyal le, an 85-year-old trader from Rupshu, in Changthang, India, is among the few remaining merchants in Ladakh who have journeyed to the legendary salt lakes of Mindum Tsaka and Kyeltse in Tibet.
 He visited Mindum three times and Kyeltse once.
 During his travels from Rupshu to these lakes, he journeyed with a team of about four people and 80 sheep, 40 of which he owned.
 Thinley Wangyal would begin his journey to Mindum immediately after the Losar festival in Ladakh.
 Each sheep carried empty Lugals: pair of woollen bags, used for transporting dry salt.

 Business in Kharnak.